 - At this point, add water-soaked hickory chips (a small handful at a time) to the edge of the fire.
 This will start the smoking process.
 Seal in the smoke with a lid or the top of the grill.
 Remember to keep an eye on the chicken and turn when skin is rendered - about 8 to 10 minutes.
 If the smoke dies down, add another handful of hickory chips.

-Grill and smoke chicken for about 15 additional minutes making sure the meat is cooking evenly on both sides.
+- Grill and smoke chicken for about 15 additional minutes, making sure the meat is cooking evenly on both sides.
 Then begin basting each piece of chicken with barbeque sauce.
-Don't be afraid to swipe on the barbeque sauce heavy and keep turning each piece to prevent burning in 1 area of the grill.
+Don't be afraid to go heavy on the barbeque sauce and keep turning each piece to prevent burning in 1 area of the grill.